carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 **The problem domain**
 ...
-They be staring at the money like it's unfamilia',
+They be staring at the money like it's unfamilia',<br>
 I get it, I live it, to me there's nothings realer, Just enough to solve your problems,
 Too much would kill ya,